digitalocean/app_action/README.md

 # Inputs
 - `app_name` - Name of the app on App Platform.
-- `list_of_image` - (optional)List of json object for providing information about name, repository and tag of the image in docr.(by default latest tag is used)
+- `images` - (optional)List of json object for providing information about name, repository and tag of the image in docr.(by default latest tag is used)
     ```json
     {
       "name": " ",